klutchell/win-bin/README.md

 ### What is this repository for? ###

-* My personal Windows management utilities.
+* My personal Windows workstation management utilities.

 ### How do I get set up? ###